Canon 1300D vs 400D

 In terms of chip-set technology, the 1300D uses a more advanced image processing engine (DIGIC 4+) than the 400D (DIGIC II), with benefits for noise reduction, color accuracy, and processing speed.

 With 17.9MP, the 1300D offers a higher resolution than the 400D (10.1MP), but the 1300D has smaller individual pixels (pixel pitch of 4.31μm versus 5.71μm for the 400D).
-However, the 1300D is a somewhat more recent model (by 9 years and 6 months) than the 400D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 1300D is a much more recent model (by 9 years and 6 months) than the 400D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 1300D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Canon EOS 400D are ISO 100 to ISO 1600 (no boost).